 Note: Some people like to use heavy cream, but I prefer the half & half to make it just a little lighter.

-- Add tomatoes and stock and bring to a boil, stirring occasionally.
+Step 4.
+Add tomatoes, stock, and bell pepper and bring to a boil, and stir occasionally.
 Reduce heat to a simmer, cover, and cook.

-Serve with salt, pepper, and Parmesan cheese to taste.
+Step 7.
+Serve with a pinch of salt, pepper, and Parmesan cheese to taste.

 Can I use green bell pepper?

-You can do this a few different ways:
+You can do this in a few different ways:

 - In the oven, directly on the grate under the broiler.